Qubit-compatible substrates with superconducting through-silicon vias: Device structure

-In terms of density and role of TSVs, we use four types of layouts on the measured devices: (a) no TSVs and no ground plane on the back used as reference, (b) sparse TSVs stitching the ground planes on the front and back, (c) dense TSVs stiching the ground planes, and (d) sparse TSVs stiching the grounds and TSVs terminating the resonators to the ground on the back.
-As shown in Fig. \ref{fig:structure}, the sparse TSV design (b) has a spacing of 0.5 to 2 mm between the TSVs in areas near the resonators, with each resonator having one to three stitch vias at a distance of 150 to 300 \textmu m from the center trace.
+In terms of density and role of TSVs, we use four types of layouts: (1) no TSVs and no ground plane on the back, used as reference, (2) sparse TSVs stitching the ground planes on the front and back, (3) dense TSVs stiching the ground planes, and (4) sparse TSVs stiching the grounds and TSVs terminating the resonators to the ground plane on the back.
+As shown in Fig. \ref{fig:structure}(d), the sparse TSV design (2) has a spacing of 0.5 to 2 mm between the TSVs in areas near the resonators, with each resonator having one to three stitch vias at a distance of 150 to 300 \textmu m from the center trace.
 This design aims to minimize the currents and electric fields induced in the vias when the resonators are excited, while still providing sufficiently dense via stitching for the ground planes to increase the frequency of the parasitic chip modes above the measurement band.
-The dense TSV design (c) greatly increases the participation of the stich vias in the resonant modes by increasing their number and proximity to the center trace.
-The TSV-terminated design (d) makes the TSVs at the end of the resonator an integral part of the resonator, and has three or four stitch vias at a distance of 160 \textmu m from each termination, in addition to the sparse stitch via pattern of design (b).
-The back ends of the terminating TSVs are approximately at a voltage node of the resonators, but the non-negligible physical and electrical length of the vias implies that the ends of the vias on the front side are roughly $0.02\lambda$ away from the voltage node.
+The dense TSV design (3), with a TSV spacing of only 0.23 mm [Fig. \ref{fig:structure}(e)], greatly increases the participation of the stich vias in the resonant modes by increasing their number and proximity to the center trace.
+The TSV-terminated design (4) [Fig. \ref{fig:structure}(f)] makes TSVs an integral part of the resonator, with the termination consisting of one TSV for the center conductor and three or four TSVs for the ground.
+On the back side of the chip, the ends of the terminating TSVs are approximately at a voltage node of the resonator, but the non-negligible physical and electrical length of the vias implies that the ends of the vias on the front side are roughly $0.02\lambda$ away from the voltage node.